Registering S/D/F

 Long experience - indeed, longer experience than my own - suggests

-that registering S/D/F is counterproductive.
-Students often get a
+that registering S/D/F could be counterproductive.
+Students often

-false sense of comfort and drop or put off work.
-After all, they think
+get a false sense of comfort and drop or put off work.
+After all,

-they "only" need to get a C. However, it is easy to lose track
+they think they "only" need to get a C. However, it is easy to

-of things, and the difference between a C and a D or F may not be
+lose track of things, and the difference between a C and a D or F

-all that much.
-This casual disregard commonly leads to academic trouble.
+may not be all that much.
+This casual disregard commonly leads to

 Moreover, many folks reading transcripts will read an S as a C, even